limex/OpenSwitchMaps/README.md

 ### c) Load unpacked dist directory from github

-1. Download the /dist Directory from github to a Directory of of your choice
+1. Download the /dist Directory from github (Clone the Code or Code -> Download ZIP) to a Directory of of your choice
 1. Add to your Chrome/Firefox
    - Chrome: chrome://extensions/ -> Load unpacked